 The implementation of this plan began upon its formal adoption by the Select Board and approval by MEMA and FEMA.
 Those Town departments and boards responsible for ensuring the development of policies, ordinance revisions, and programs as described in Sections 5 and 6 of this plan will be notified of their responsibilities immediately following approval.
-The Hatfield Emergency Management Planning Committee (EMPC) will oversee the implementation of the plan, under the leadership of the Emergency Management Director.
-The Emergency Management Director will be responsible for tracking the implementation of the plan over the five-year period until the next HMP update.
-The EMPC will review the plan annually and create a plan for which mitigation measures will be accomplished that year and identify which funding will be pursued to achieve the completion of these mitigation measures.
+The Hazard Mitigation Committee will oversee the implementation of the plan.